 She went on to write the bestselling memoir Shame, which led to former Prime Minister David Cameron saying that Sanghera “turned my head on the issue of forced marriage.”
 In 2014, she led a movement to create a new law criminalising forced marriage in the UK.
 Here, she tells James Hitchings-Hales her story.
 It has been lightly edited for clarity.

-Editor's note: This post contains graphic language and details of violence and self-harm.
+Editor's note: This post contains details of violence and self-harm.

 When I was 14 years old, my mother showed me a photograph of the man I was supposed to marry.